Fiorented/Ted-s-Portfolio/README.md

 - 🔭 I’m currently working on building my portfolio
 - 🌱 I’m currently learning SQL
 - 👯 I’m looking to collaborate on data science or data analysis projects
-- 🤔 I’m looking for help with finding a suitable job
+- 🤔 I’m looking for help with finding a suitable job and fun projects
 - 📫 How to reach me: amicidited99@gmail.com
 - ⚡ Fun fact: I enjoy playing golf and badminton
 -->